 The greatest volume of construction occurred in the 1990s, reaching about 260 units (22% of the dwelling stock).
-Construction activity was highest from the '70s to the '90s, and has considerably declined since (e.g. 165, or 14% of the inventory, between 2001 and 2016).
-Figure ## illustrates the distribution of construction activity over the last century.
+Construction activity was highest from the '70s to the '90s and has declined considerably since.
+Only 165 units, or 14% of dwelling stock was constructed between 2001 and 2016.
+Figure 4.1b illustrates the distribution of construction activity over the last century.